bruskez/latex-to-web-pipeline/README.md

 ## Phase 0 — Project Initialization

-The project starts from a clean Linux environment with:

-* a minimal directory structure
+The project starts with a clean Linux environment, Git version control, and a minimal directory structure ensuring reproducibility and maintainability.
-* Git version control initialized
-* a clear separation between sources, tools, and generated output

-This ensures a reproducible and maintainable setup from the beginning.

 ---

 ## Phase 1 — LaTeX Source Documents

-LaTeX documents are organized so that:
+LaTeX documents are organized in individual directories under src/, with images stored alongside each document.

-* each document lives in its own directory under `src/`
-* image assets are stored locally alongside the document

 Example: